Free Dem Boyz: Background

-The mixtape is a tribute to the people that 42 Dugg knows who are serving time in jail or prison and the known people that are dead.
-Every song from 'Free Dem Boyz' is a tribute to them, even the "uptempo songs".
-On the cover of the mixtape, names of his friends and family that were locked up at the time of the mixtape's are there, such as MD, Mery, Onte, Rico, Skeet, Nell, Dirt, Wild, KWE, and Dunk.
+The mixtape is a tribute to the people that 42 Dugg knows who are serving time in jail or prison, and those who are dead.
+Every song from Free Dem Boyz is a tribute to them, even the "uptempo songs".
+The cover of the mixtape features the names of his friends and family that were locked up at the time, such as MD, Mery, Onte, Rico, Skeet, Nell, Dirt, Wild, KWE, and Dunk.

 Release and promotion

-On May 13, 2021, 42 Dugg revealed the cover art of the mixtape, which gave its title.
+On May 13, 2021, 42 Dugg revealed the cover art and title of the mixtape.
 He revealed the release date on May 17, 2021.
 The following day, he posted a list of the guest artists on the mixtape, while also putting a pre-order link on Apple Music with the complete track listing.

 Singles

 42 Dugg released the mixtape's lead single, "Free Merey", on August 21, 2020.
 "Free Woo" was released as the second single on November 6, 2020.
 He released the third single, "Free Me" on November 26, 2020.
 The fourth single, "4 Da Gang", a collaboration with fellow American rapper Roddy Ricch, was released on April 2, 2021.
 The fifth single, "Maybach", featuring fellow American rapper Future, was released along with the mixtape on May 21, 2021.